totalspectrum/proplazyk/Readme.md

 ## Introduction

+Imagine a simple computer language -- one without complex data types, or indeed without data types at all.
+Without variables or side effects.
+Without even numbers.
+That language is Lazy K, an implementation of the SKI combinator calculus, and it's now available for the Propeller.

+Lazy K  has just one operation, function application (denoted by backquote), and three builtin functions S, K, and I (the last of which is redundant and may be considered syntactic sugar).
+It is nontheless Turing complete.
+Provided in the distribution is a translator (called "lazier") from a subset of Scheme to Lazy K.

+## Language Basics

 Lazy K is a pure functional programming language.
 The only objects it natively provides are functions.
 In fact there are just 3 basic functions: s, k, and i (and even i is redundant: it can be expressed in terms of the other two).
 There are no variables.
 There are no side effects.
 It is an incredibly pure language!

 Lazy K was designed by Ben Rudiak-Gould.